 We are funded by the Foreign, Commonwealth & Development Office (FCDO) through their Partnerships for Development (P4D) programme.
 This programme facilitates and supports peer-to-peer development partnerships between UK public sector institutions and those in developing countries.
 We typically work with organisations that are involved in acquiring, interpreting, managing and disseminating geological data, such as other geological surveys.

 The main aim of our work is to support our partner countries in developing sustainable extractives sectors.
-Many developing countries are rich in natural resources, and a well-managed extractives sector can make a huge contribution towards economic growth and achieving the UN’s Sustainable Development Goals.
-Easy access to robust, well-managed geological data provides the fundamental basis for a strong extractives sector, and can also help partner countries to manage many other major challenges, such as the impact of natural hazards.
+Many developing countries are rich in natural resources and a well-managed extractives sector can make a huge contribution towards economic growth and achieving the UN’s Sustainable Development Goals.
+Easy access to robust, well-managed geological data provides the fundamental basis for a strong extractives sector and can help partner countries to manage many other major challenges, such as the impact of natural hazards.

-Under P4D, BGS has developed strong partnerships in Sierra Leone, Kenya, Tajikistan, the Kyrgyz Republic and Ghana.
-We are actively working to develop partnerships in other countries including Rwanda and Zimbabwe.
+Under P4D, we have developed strong partnerships in Sierra Leone, Kenya, Tajikistan, the Kyrgyz Republic and Ghana.
+We are actively working to develop partnerships in other countries, including Rwanda and Zimbabwe.

-In response to the Kenyan Government recognising the need to improve access by investors to the geoscience data and information holdings of the Ministry through its Directorate of Geological Surveys (DGS) we are providing technical assistance to the Kenyan Ministry of Petroleum and Mining as it establishes a National Geodata Centre (GDC).
+In response to the Kenyan Government recognising the need to improve access by investors to the geoscience data and information holdings of the ministry through its Directorate of Geological Surveys (DGS), we are providing technical assistance to the Kenyan Ministry of Petroleum and Mining as it establishes its National Geodata Centre (GDC).
 This will enhance the ability of the DGS to conduct research to determine Kenya’s mineral potential and to safeguard the country’s geoscientific data into the future.

 In Ghana, we are developing a partnership with the Ghana Geological Survey Authority, supporting them through capacity building around geological data management, geological skills and laboratories.